 The Visiting Student Handbook will show the course offerings for the current year, but these listings do not change substantially from year to year, and are therefore a good guideline.
 Erasmus students will not be permitted to register for any other courses that they might find, for example, on departmental websites.
 Please do not attempt to make arrangements with lecturers to attend courses not open to visiting students, as it will not be possible for you to register for, take examinations in, or obtain recognition for such courses.

 If you have not pre-booked accommodation in a student residence, we recommend that you arrive at least a week before term begins, in order to give yourself time to find somewhere to live.
 In any case, when you are making your travel arrangements please be sure that you will arrive in Galway in time to attend the Orientation Programme.
+See the Section on Admission Procedures or Latest News for more details.
 Classes will commence on the Monday following the Orientation Programme, and attendance is obligatory from the start.

 You will find details of Orientation on our Latest News page.